Aakashdoraisamy/netflix-etl-pipeline/README.md

 ## 📌 Overview
 - This project demonstrates an end-to-end ETL (Extract, Transform, Load) pipeline using Databricks and PySpark.
-- We work with the Netflix dataset to showcase how data is ingested, cleaned, transformed, and prepared for analytics using the **Bronze-Silver-Gold (Medallion) architecture** in Databricks.
+- Work with the Netflix dataset to showcase how data is ingested, cleaned, transformed, and prepared for analytics using the **Bronze-Silver-Gold (Medallion) architecture** in Databricks.

 ---